The Benefits of Digital Payments for B2B

-In recent months, we've seen a lot of challenges confronting the digital B2B payment space due to the pandemic.
-The stark shift to digital tools and remote processes has exposed the costly infrastructure gaps and inefficiencies of a financial system worth hundreds of trillions of dollar, yet still largely dependent on in-person processes, slow moving checks, and costly paper invoices.
+We've seen a lot of challenges confronting the digital B2B payment space due to the pandemic.
+The sudden shift to digital solutions and remote processes has exposed the costly infrastructure gaps and inefficiencies of a financial system worth hundreds of trillions of dollars.
+Yet, businesses are still largely dependent on in-person processes, slow-moving checks, and costly paper invoices.

-If like many other businesses, you're looking into digital payments and electronic remittance solutions, read on as we walk through the benefits of shifting to digital payments.
+If like many CFOs and AR managers, you're looking into digital payments and electronic remittance solutions, read on as we walk through the benefits of shifting to digital payment solutions.

 Paper-based payments are a hassle for both businesses and the customers they serve.
 Among a number of disadvantages, collecting and processing paper checks is an extremely costly activity for most businesses, costing between $4 and $20 to process a single check.

 Not only are paper-based payments expensive, but it also takes about 15 days for a check to clear.
-Accounting for mail float and any errors or delays, you can easily spend a month waiting for payment, which negatively impacts Days Sales Outstanding (DSO) and hurts cash flow.
+Accounting for mail float, errors, and potential delays, you can easily spend a month waiting for payment, which negatively impacts Days Sales Outstanding (DSO) and hurts cash flow.

 Businesses that stop accepting paper check payments have a number of complaints:

 - Paper checks slow down the payment cycle and regularly cause delays

-- Accepting checks makes businesses more susceptible to fraud
+- Checks make businesses and their customers more susceptible to fraud

 - Reconciliation is too time-intensive and error-prone